-WCM will operate in the Wollar area until at least 2033.
+WCM is approved operate in the Wollar area until the 31 December 2033.
 Cooperative relationships between WCM and the Wollar community will facilitate the Project's impacts being readily identified and mitigated, and to enable local residents to co-exist with WCM, based on transparency and certainty about impact management.